 - It must meet, at least once a year, on an ordinary basis, to approve the accounts for the year that ends, and the budget for the year that begins. - For the modification of statutes and everything that is foreseen in them, the call will be extraordinary. - The quorum necessary for the constitution of the Assembly and the form of adoption of resolutions will be set by the partners themselves in the statutes.
-In the case of not being regulated in statutes, the association law establishes that: - The necessary quorum will be one third of the associates - The agreements of the General Assembly will be adopted by a simple majority of the persons present or represented, when the affirmative votes exceed the negative ones.
-However, a qualified majority of the persons present or represented will require, which will result when the affirmative votes exceed half, the agreements related to dissolution of the association, modification of the Statutes, disposition or disposal of assets and remuneration of the members of the governing body. representation.
+In some cases: - The agreements of the General Assembly will be adopted by a simple majority of the persons present or represented, when the affirmative votes exceed the negative ones.